Cheery22487/hive_arbitrage/README.md

 # Overview
 This is a small arbitrage bot working on the hive blockchain.
+It is just a small passion project and therefore lacking documentation mostly.

 !Note: This bot will only work when you provide a working account with a postingkey and activekey.